chrisking/kilncode/_drafts/resilience-the-implausibility-of-antifragile-software.markdown

 unaccounted for in risk mitigation programs.
 The same is true for the personal perception by individuals

-## Antifragility and Software

-With antifragility established as a goal to strive for, many developers who read Taleb's book started to float around the idea of antifragile software, or software that becomes more powerful when chaos is applied to it.

-Given how many people have struggled with fragile software, antifragile software seems like an amazing goal to have, but what would that actually look like?
-Can code actually become stronger when chaos and failures are hurled at it?

-In Vikas Singh's blog post [Anti-fragile Software](http://scn.sap.com/community/abap/blog/2013/12/01/antifragile-software) he begins with the definitions for fragility, robustness, and antifragility, then proceeds to discuss how software has been stuck in the mindset of robustness being the end goal.

-* Definitions for Fragile, Resilient, Resilient, Black Swan, and Antifragile:
+Before continuing it would be useful to define all of the core terms and how they will be used through this article:

 * Fragile - (of an object) easily broken or damaged (Merriam-Webster)[http://www.merriam-webster.com/dictionary/fragile]
 * Resilient - The capacity of a system, enterprise, or a person to maintain its core purpose and integrity in the face of dramatically changed circumstances.
 (Resilience p7)
 * Robust - A system or entity that has been hardened so that it is not easily broken, while lacking the recovery abilities of a resilient system. ( Resilience p13)
-    * Black Swan -
 * Antifragile - "Beyond resilience or robustness.
 The resilient resists shocks and stays the same; the antifragile gets better." [excerpt here](http://www.fooledbyrandomness.com/prologue.pdf)

+Given how many people have struggled with fragile software, antifragile software seems like an amazing goal to have, but what would that actually look like?
+Can code actually become stronger when chaos and failures are hurled at it?

+## Antifragility and Software

+With antifragility established as a goal to strive for, many developers who read Taleb's book started to float around the idea of antifragile software, or software that becomes more powerful when a Black Swan arises.

+In Vikas Singh's blog post [Anti-fragile Software](http://scn.sap.com/community/abap/blog/2013/12/01/antifragile-software) he begins with the definitions for fragility, robustness, and antifragility, then proceeds to discuss how software has been stuck in the mindset of robustness being the end goal.

-* Singh's definitions as mentioned above( *I do not fully endorse these definitions* )
+Singh's definitions as mentioned above( *these may be confusing* ):

 * Fragile : This is something that doesn’t like volatility.
 An example will be a package of wine glasses you’re sending to a friend.
 * Robust : This is the normal condition of most of the products we expect to work.
 It will include the wine glasses you’re sending to the friend, our bodies, computer systems.
 * Antifragile: These gain from volatility.
 It’s performance thrives when confronted with volatility.

 Sign later writes of the challenges with building more fault tolerant systems:

-> *Traditionally we have been designing software systems trying to make them robust and we expect them to work under all conditions.This is becoming more challenging as software is becoming much more complex and the number of components is increasing. *
+> "Traditionally we have been designing software systems trying to make them robust and we expect them to work under all conditions.This is becoming more challenging as software is becoming much more complex and the number of components is increasing."

 Within a few paragraphs he then makes the following statement:

-> *We spend a great deal of effort in making a system robust but much in making it antifragile.The rough equivalent of antifragile is resilience in common language - it is an attribute of a system that enables it to deal with failure in a way that doesn’t cause the entire system to fail. *
+> "We spend a great deal of effort in making a system robust but [not] much in making it antifragile.The rough equivalent of antifragile is resilience in common language - it is an attribute of a system that enables it to deal with failure in a way that doesn’t cause the entire system to fail."

-Referring to the earlier definition from Taleb that Singh provided we see that antifragility MUST be beyond resilience, and as Singh's work continues, the only solutions brought forward simply increase resilience or robustness, not antifragility at all.
+Referring to the earlier definition from Taleb we see that antifragility MUST be beyond resilience, and as Singh's work continues, the only solutions brought forward simply increase resilience or robustness, not antifragility at all.

 Singh's solutions that will be discussed later:

 * Create fault tolerant applications
 * Regularly induce failures to reduce uncertainty

 ## Finding Fragility